noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 //////////////////////////////////
 // List
 // sequential immutable linked-list
+// used to model collections of values where the order of elements may/not matter
+// elements of a list must all have the same type
 // each el has a pointer to the next el in the list
 // head: the first el in the list
 // tail: the ramining els